gohugoio/hugoDocs/README.md

 # Hugo Docs

-Documentation site for [Hugo](https://github.com/gohugoio/hugo), the very fast and flexible static site generator built with love in Go.
+Documentation site for [Hugo](https://github.com/gohugoio/hugo), the blazing fast and flexible static site generator built with love in Golang.

 ## Contributing